maharjanmilan/k-task/README.md

 ## Execution
 The example code is written at `src/index.php`

-In this example user buys 2 power banks with price 1.4 each.
+In this example user buys 2 power banks with price USD 1.4 each.
 The user already has 300 reward points, so pays with reward points.

 The result can be viewed running this file from terminal as
 `$ php src/index.php`